 The death of someone in a motor vehicle accident can impose serious hardship on their dependants.
 The CTP Scheme recognises this and allows some dependants to make a claim for compensation.

 Who can apply?

-Family relationships are all different, so the definition of ‘dependant’ is quite broad.
-The most common dependants are partners (spouse) or children of the deceased person.
+Family relationships are all different, so the definition of ‘dependent’ is quite broad.
+The most common dependents are partners (spouse) or children of the deceased person.

 How to apply

 1. Fill out the form: You need to complete the application to compensate relatives form.
 The form will ask you (the claimant) to detail your relationship with the deceased person including the support you were receiving at the time your relative died.
 Please write down as much detail as possible.